purplesyringa/site/blog/bringing-faster-exceptions-to-rust/index.md

 }
 ```

 To throw a panic, we allocate *yet another* object on the heap and pass it to `_Unwind_RaiseException`.
-To catch a panic, we cast it back to a `Box` and retrieve the `cause` field.
+Catching a panic involves casting it back to a `Box` and retrieving the `cause` field.

-To simplify this code for out statically annotated code, we can embed the cause directly in the exception object, without wrapping it in `Box` beforehand.
-To separate our exceptions from Rust panics, we'll use our own exception class:
+To simplify this code for our statically annotated code, we can embed the cause directly in the exception object without wrapping it in `Box` beforehand.
+To separate our exceptions from Rust panics, we'll use a custom exception class:

 ```rust
 #[repr(C)]